rapidwebltd/SimpleMailChimp/README.md

 If successful it will return an array containing the subscriber's data.

-### Getting a subscribers details
+### Getting a subscriber's details

-To get the details of a specific subscriber from a list call the `getSubscriberDetails` function and pass through the mailchimp list id and the users email.
+To get the details of a specific subscriber from a list call the `getSubscriberDetails` function and pass through the MailChimp list id and the user's email.

 ```php
 $simpleMailChimp->getSubscriberDetails('LIST_ID_GOES_HERE', 'example@example.com');